Blake and Mouton studied leadership behavior and described two extremes of leadership concern:

 (1,9) 'Country Club' The leader is attentive to his/her people's needs and has developed satisfying relationships and work culture - but at the expense of achieving results.
 The leader is defined as agreeable, eager to help, non-confrontational, comforting and uncontroversial.

 This leader is a compromiser who wants to maintain the status quo and avoid any problems.
-Is aware of and wants a focus on productivity but not at the expense of the morale of his/her team.
+S/he is aware of and wants a focus on productivity but not at the expense of the morale of his/her team.

 (9,9) 'Team' The leader achieves high work performance through 'leading' his/her people to being dedicated to the organizational goals.
 There is a high degree of participation and teamwork, which satisfies the basic need of people to be involved and committed to their work.
 The leader may be characterized as open-minded, flexible and one who inspires involvement.